About me |

 - Reproducible Research

-- I'm an active reviewer and specifically I've peer-reviewed articles for the following journals:
+- I've peer-reviewed articles for the following journals:

 - Section editor: